Phase-Space Engineering and Collective Dynamics in Memcomputing: Memory's role in memcomputing

 These memory variables also help by “opening up” directions in the phase space, allowing the system to escape from regions that would otherwise be local minima in the subspace of logical variables $v_i$'s alone.
 In this expanded phase space, composed of both logical and memory DOFs, points that were local minima in the original problem can now exhibit non-zero dynamics along the ``memory directions''.
 This means that, although these points may remain stationary in the logical subspace, the additional memory dynamics can guide the system away from them, enabling continued progress toward a solution.

 Additional insight into the collective dynamics of DMMs has been obtained by means of supersymmetric topological field theory~\cite{di2017topological, di2019digital}, showing that the only low-energy/long-wavelength trajectories in the DMMs' phase space are a collection of successive {\it instantons}.
 Practically speaking, these instantons correspond to sudden ``jumps'' in phase space in which many logical variables (even as many as the size of the problem) change suddenly.
-Instantons are then the underlying expression of DLRO.
+Instantons are then the underlying expression of collective behavior in DMMs.
 Importantly, these jumps are between saddle points of decreasing index (with the index being the number of unstable directions of the critical point), until the system eventually converges to a solution (with index $0$).
 During each jump, the system's state is constrained to lie on an instanton manifold.
 The union of these manifolds and the critical points between them (collectively called the ``composite instanton'') is a proper subset of the entire phase space (in fact it is a CW complex~\cite{di2022memcomputing}).
 Therefore, during this characteristic DMM search process, the machine breaks ergodicity.
 Finally, the dynamics will only stop once a solution (if it exists) is reached (which is a fixed point of the flow field).
 This behavior has been explicitly shown in several previous studies~\cite{di2017topological, PhysRevE.100.053311, di2022memcomputing}.

 However, as we have just discussed, this characteristic DMM search process relies upon the proper choice of hyper-parameters.
 As we will demonstrate shortly, poorly chosen parameters can dramatically change the effectiveness of a DMM at finding a solution to a given problem.
-This can occur due to a breakdown of DLRO and/or the influence of strong numerical noise~\footnote{We expect a similar limitation in the presence of strong physical noise.}.
+This can occur due to a breakdown of collective behavior in the fast DOFs and/or the influence of strong numerical noise~\cite{zhang2021directed}.
+In fact, a similar limitation in the presence of strong physical noise has been recently shown in Ref.~\cite{Nguyen2025}.

-\section{DMM Dynamics for 3-SAT}
+\section{DMM dynamics for 3-SAT}

-\subsection{The 3-SAT Problem}
+\subsection{The 3-SAT problem}

 Since our goal is to understand the role of hyper-parameters in the solution search of DMMs, we focus on 3-SAT instances with planted solutions, so there is no ambiguity in whether a solution exists or not.
 A single instance of the 3-SAT problem is characterized by a set of $N$ logical variables and $M$ clauses, where each clause contains 3 literals (a literal being a logical variable or its negation).
 Each clause is TRUE if at least one of its literals is TRUE—that is, the literals are connected by a logical OR.
 The full 3-SAT problem is a logical AND of all these clauses, so a solution must satisfy every clause at the same time.